gscultho/HuskEOS/README.md

    * Data type passed through mailbox is configurable.

  * ### Memory
    * Emulates dynamic memory allocation.
-Allocates blocks of configurable size.
+Allocates blocks of configurable size for use by application.
    * Overflow/underflow (outside of memory block) detection supported.
    * Work in progress at this time.